FAIR-INNOVATION/FAIR-documentation/source/SDKManual/C#RobotWebAPPProgramUse.rst

     / * *
     * @brief set the default job program to be automatically loaded upon startup
     * @param [in] flag 0- Default programs are not automatically loaded upon startup, 1- Default programs are automatically loaded upon startup
-    * @param [in] program_name job program name and path, such as "/fruser/movej.lua", where "/fruser/" is the fixed path
+    * @param [in] program_name job program name and path, such as "/fruser/movej.lua", where "/fruser/" is the fixed path for QX, and "/usr/local/etc/controller/lua/" is the fixed path for LA.
     * @return error code
     * /
     int LoadDefaultProgConfig(byte flag, string program_name);